Is Raw Honeycomb Edible?

 Before we get too excited about eating it, lets explore this mysterious substance a bit.
 What is honeycomb anyway?

-Honeycomb is made from beeswax that is produced by worker honey bees.
+Honeycomb is made from beeswax that is produced by young adult bees.

 Wax is produced from glands on the bees abdomen.
 Only the female “worker” bees can produce beeswax.

 The soft scales of wax are molded into hexagon cells.
 The bees create sheets of these cells – making use of every possible inch of space inside the hive.
 We call a sheet of beeswax cells – a frame of comb.

 Why Fewer People are Eating Honeycomb Today

 It is easy to find people who have never experienced eating raw honey in a comb.

 The consumption of honey in this matter is not as common.
 The major reason is a lack of availability.